kirbs-btw/3d-print-slicer/README.md

 # 3d printing slicer - Bastian Lipka
 Writing my one slicer
-ifundament for later use with none planar printing
+fundament for later use with none planar printing

 # Technique
-.stl mesh is converted to triangle lines.
-The lines get sliced certain hights to create layers.
+Walls:
+    .stl are triangles
+    slicing them with the layerheight
-The order of the points in the layer is determined by the conection of the triangles every tris shares an edge --> are conected by algorithm like domino.
-Multiple loop in one layer means multiple elements --> element hop.
+    Connection of points depends on the triangles the triangles share edges --> point loop is done by connecting the same points of different edges --> like domino Multiple loop in one layer means multiple elements --> element hop.

+Infill:
+    general infillpattern:
+        generating infillpatterns with the intersections
+        - logic with multipe elements per line
+        --> ordering the intersection points depending on the dist to the origin --> picking them in pairs
+        - if the num of intersections is odd --> there is an error with the modle

 # Files
 .